Catford: Regeneration

 Catford town centre is a priority area for regeneration in the London Borough of Lewisham.
 Several key sites around the town centre have been identified for redevelopment – Milford Towers, Catford Island, The Civic Centre, Lewisham Town Hall and The "Wickes" site have all been highlighted for significant change in the proposed Catford Plan.

-The council's aspiration is for the complete redevelopment of the Catford Shopping Centre and Milford Towers, which would require demolition of both plus the car parks and associated buildings along Thomas Lane.
-However, attempts to regenerate Catford have been hampered by various complex issues such as finance and the number of different landowners in and around the town centre.
+The council's aspiration is for the complete redevelopment of the Catford Shopping Centre and Milford Towers, which would require demolition of both, together with the car parks and associated buildings along Thomas Lane.
+However, attempts to regenerate Catford have been hampered by various complex issues, such as finance and the number of different landowners in and around the town centre.